 Would you like more information for PR?
 Able to donate your time, finances, or instruments?

 We are now accepting tax-deductible donations through Arts Wisconsin.
-Please follow the link below to donate!
+Please follow this link to donate!

 Whether it’s your first year or you’re a Make Music Day pro, we’re sure you may have questions!